 You enter a room and spend several minutes sitting in a spot, making weird faces, or even making occasional grunts and sounds.
 Of course, your dog will be worried.
 He doesn’t know what’s going on, so he’ll stand close to you and stare at you the whole time.

 This reason is not as cute as the other ones, but it’s a plausible explanation for why your dog wants to go everywhere with you.
 Dogs suffering from separation anxiety want to always be around someone.
 They’ll get restless if they have to be left alone for some reason.
 This is why they’ll follow you everywhere, including the loo.
 If your puppy is exhibiting stressful behavior when left alone (even for a few minutes), it might be a case of separation anxiety, and you should talk to your vet about it.

 - Constant, gentle pressure creates a calming effect

 - Perfect for all stressful situations, such as fireworks, thunderstorms, and vet visits

 Dogs Don’t Understand The Concept Of Privacy

-The reason you can’t go when someone is watching you or you think having your pet with you in the loo is weird is because you’re human, and you understand what privacy is.
+The reason you can’t go when someone is watching you or you think having your pet with you in the loo is weird is that you’re human, and you understand what privacy is.
 Dogs have no understanding of that concept.
 They are natural pack animals which means they’re programmed to live in groups.
 To them, there’s nothing private about going to the bathroom, so they’ll follow you there.